 1. Saturated and Unsaturated Fat: Two types of fat found in our body: number 1 saturated and number 2 unsaturated.

-Eating a food high in saturated fat can raise the cholesterol level in your blood.
+Eating foods high in saturated fat can raise your blood cholesterol levels.

 In the UK, most people eat too much saturated fat.